retsyx/amity/README.md

       audio: AVR-X3400H
 ```

-At the top is an `adapters` section with the cec-gpio devices Amity discovered.
-The `front` adapter is connected to the TV (Amity emulating a playback device), the `back` adapter is connected to the receiver (Amity emulating a TV).
+At the top is an `adapters` section with the Linux kernel cec-gpio devices Amity discovered.
+The `front` adapter is connected to the TV, the `back` adapter is connected to the receiver.

 After is a `remote` section with the mac address of the paired remote.
 Below is the `activities` section with the activities that Amity guessed.
 The order of the activities matters.
 Each activity is assigned an activation button on the remote based on its position in the list of activities.
 More on this in the [usage](#usage) topic.